Union County judge sides with East Buffalo Township in Lewisburg's police lawsuit

 The township won its renewed motion for summary judgment in the lawsuit filed by the borough in 2019.
 President Judge Michael Hudock’s order from June 25 grants the township’s motion to dismiss the lawsuit.
 The borough has 30 days to appeal.

-The borough had sought the court to establish that its interpretation of the contact is correct: that the township was responsible for the greater half of a 52-48 percent split of municipal contributions.
+The borough had sought the court to establish that its interpretation of the contract is correct: that the township was responsible for the greater half of a 52-48 percent split of municipal contributions.

 The township moved at the outset of 2017 to lower its contribution rate to 50 percent and held that, according to the agreement, either party could decide unilaterally to adjust the rate as long as it didn't cause a reduction in the size of the police force.